tunisiano187/Chocolatey-packages/automatic/jacksum/README.md

 Jacksum supports the "Rocksoft (tm) Model CRC Algorithm" to describe CRCs, so additional 1.0399*10^267 customized CRCs can be used.

-### User Interfaces
-Jacksum provides a command line interface (CLI), and an application programming interface (API).
-A graphical user interface (GUI) is provided by HashGarten which is a subproject of the Jacksum project.
-Also, there are file browser integrations (FBI) available to integrate Jacksum and HashGarten into your preferred file browser such as Finder on macOS, Windows Explorer on Microsoft Windows or Caja, Dolphin, elementary Files, Konqueror, Krusader, Nemo, GNOME Nautilus, ROX-Filter, SpaceFM, Thunar, Xfe, or zzzFM on GNU/Linux.

-### More features
-Jacksum can recursively compute hashes with multiple algorithms simultaneously.
-Jacksum takes advantage of modern multi-processor/multi-core environments, and saves time by hashing multiple files in parallel.

-Jacksum can perform a verification of hashes against a set of known hashes, and it can detect matching, non-matching, missing, and new files.

-Output can occur in predefined standard formats (BSD-, GNU/Linux-, or Solaris style, SFV or FCIV) or in a user-defined format which is highly customizable, including many encodings for representing hash values, including binary, decimal, octal, hexadecimal with lowercase or uppercase letters, Base16, Base32 with and without padding, Base32hex with and without padding, Base64 with and without padding, Base64url with and without padding, BubbleBabble, and z-base-32.

-Input data can come from files, standard input stream (stdin), or provided directly by command line arguments.

-Jacksum supports many charsets for reading and writing files properly, and it comes with full support for all common Unicode aware charsets such as UTF-8, UTF-16, UTF-16BE, UTF-16LE, UTF-32, UTF-32BE, UTF-32LE, GB18030, etc.

-With Jacksum you can also find the algorithm used to calculate a checksum, CRC, hash or find files that match a given hash value.

-Jacksum provides many interfaces actually.
-Jacksum is a command line tool, and it can be integrated in your file browser.
-Jacksum can also be used as a runtime library in your own projects by using its API.
-Jacksum keeps the binary small, because it bundles only what it really needs to do the job.

-Jacksum has opened it's source code and it is released under the terms of the GNU GPL 3 or later.
-Jacksum is OSI Certified Open Source Software.
-OSI Certified is a certification mark of the Open Source Initiative.
-Jacksum is Free Software according the strong conditions of the Free Software Foundation.

-Jacksum  is a synthetic word made of JAva and ChecKSUM, because Jacksum is written entirely in the Java programming language.
-Therefore the software runs cross platform, e. g. on any platform having a Java Runtime Environment including GNU/Linux, Microsoft Windows and macOS. without recompilation.

 ### Package-specific issue